 It took natural processes over 500 million years to accummulate fossil fuels in the ground.
-Today the relatively rapid conversion of the natually stored chemical energy in fossil fuels increases the amount of CO2 in the atmosphere and in the oceans, which significantly changes the environment.
+Today the relatively rapid conversion of the natually stored weakly bound carbon in fossil fuels into CO2 is increasing the concentration of CO2 in the atmosphere and in the oceans, which is significantly changing the environment.
 Since the commencement of the industrial revolution humans' principal source of energy has been combustion of fossil fuels.
 Combustion of fossil fuels is causing an ongoing increase in the atmospheric CO2 concentration and the ocean bicarbonate [(HCO3)-] ion concentration.
 There is a corresponding decrease in the ocean (CO3)-- ion concentration which is seriously threatening a wide variety of marine micro-organisms near the bottom of the ocean food chain.

-This website addresses the physics of net radiant energy absorption (AKA global warming), thermal runaway and warm state trapping and the practical means of avoiding these problems by meeting human energy needs with nonfossil energy sources.
-To realize a sustainable environment for humans fossil fuels must be left in the ground and net production of long lived nuclear waste must be minimized.
-The nuclear waste that is produced must be isolated and safely stored for at least 10 half lives to allow natural nuclear decay to reduce the waste toxicity to a safe level.
-A key issue in safe nuclear waste disposal is use of Fast Neutron Reactors (FNRs) which transmute long half life high atomic weight long half life isotopes into low atomic weight isotopes.
+This website addresses the physics of net radiant energy absorption (AKA global warming), thermal runaway and warm state trapping and the practical means of mitigating these problems by meeting human energy needs with energy sources which do not emit CO2.
+To realize a sustainable environment for humans fossil carbon must be left in the ground and net production of long lived nuclear waste must be minimized.
+The nuclear waste that is produced must be isolated and safely stored for at least 10 half lives to allow natural nuclear decay processes to reduce the waste toxicity to a safe level.
+A key issue in safe nuclear waste disposal is use of Fast Neutron Reactors (FNRs) which transmute long half life high atomic weight isotopes into short half life low atomic weight isotopes.

 Solar energy that is captured via: solar panels, photosynthesis, wind generation or hydro-electric generation is known as renewable energy.
-Renewable energy is frequently insufficient for meeting human needs or is not available when and where required.
-The "when" problem can be technically solved by energy storage, but cycling energy through storage usually more than triples the delivered energy cost.
+Renewable energy is often not available when and where required.
+In theory the "when" problem can be technically solved by energy storage, but cycling energy through storage usually more than triples the delivered energy cost.
 The "where" problem can be technically solved by construction of sufficient electricity transmission lines, but long distance energy transmission typically doubles to quadruples the delivered energy cost.
-The combination of these cost escalation factors tends to make the delivered cost of intermittent renewable energy uneconomic as compared to the delivered cost of locally generated nuclear energy.
+The combination of these cost escalation factors generally makes the cost of delivered dependable renewable power much larger than the cost of delivered locally generated nuclear power.

 Today most of the world's energy requirements are met by combustion of fossil fuels, by fission of uranium-235 and by renewable energy.
-However, to prevent thermal runaway combustion of fossil fuels must be ceased.
-Most usable major hydro-electric sites have already been developed.
+However, to prevent thermal runaway combustion of fossil fuels must cease.
+Most economic hydro-electric sites have already been developed.
 The U-235 resource is insufficient to sustainably replace fossil fuels.
 The energy supply from U-235 can be extended by breeding the thorium isotope Th-232 into the fissionable uranium-233.
 However, this breeding methodology is complex to widely deploy and produces long lived toxic nuclear waste that can only be eliminated using liquid sodium cooled fast neutron reactors.
 This fuel waste contains U-232 which is a hard gamma emitter.
 That U-232 makes U-233 unattractive as a weapon material.

-A problem common to all water moderated nuclear reactors is production of large amounts of long lived high atomic weight nuclear waste which, if not suitably processed and recycled through a fast neutron reactor, must be isolated and stored for at least 400,000 years to allow natural decay to render the waste safe for release into the environment.
+A problem common to all water moderated nuclear reactors is production of large amounts of long lived high atomic weight nuclear waste which, if not suitably recycled through a fast neutron reactor, must be isolated and stored for at least 400,000 years to allow natural decay to render the waste safe for release into the environment.
 The best solution to this problem is use liquid sodium cooled fast neutron reactors (FNRs) to fission the long lived high atomic weight isotopes into short lived lower atomic weight isotopes that naturally decay away within a few centuries.

-Another problem is the increasing population of third world countries.
-Present population projections indicate that the world population will rise from 7 billion people to about 11 billion people before it levels off.
+Another major problem is the increasing population of third world countries.
+Present population projections indicate that the world population will rise from 7 billion people to about 11 billion people before the population levels off.

-Another problem is the increased per capita energy expectation of inhabitants of third world countries.
+Another major problem is the increased per capita energy expectation of inhabitants of third world countries.
 Bringing third world human populations to even half of the per capita energy consumption in North America requires enormous increases in installed electricity generation and transmission/distribution capacity.
-If even part of this expanded third world electricity generation capacity is to be fossil fuel powered, industrialized nations must immediately totally convert to non-fossil energy to prevent near term atmospheric thermal runaway.
+If even a fraction of this expanded third world electricity generation capacity is fossil fuel powered, industrialized nations must immediately totally convert to non-fossil energy to prevent near term thermal runaway.

-An ongoing political problem is the deceptive and frequently repeated claims by "environmentalists" regarding the capability of energy conservation and renewble electricity generation of meeting public power requirements without nuclear power.
-The reality is that wind electricity generation and solar electricity generation are usually balanced by fossil fuel electricity generation for which the CO2 emissions are far too high.
+An ongoing political problem is the deceptive and frequently repeated claim by "environmentalists" regarding the capability of energy conservation and renewable electricity generation of meeting public power requirements without nuclear power.
+The reality is that wind electricity generation and solar electricity generation are intermittent and are usually balanced by fossil fuel electricity generation for which the CO2 and other emissions are far too high.
 The parties making these false claims are usually funded by the fossil fuel industry.
 Some of the problems with these false claims are outlined in the film: Planet of Humans.

-In Ontario for every kWh of usable wind and solar panel generated electricity at least another 2 kWh of electricity are supplied by natural gas fueled balancing generation.
+In Ontario for every kWhe of usable wind and solar panel generated electricity at least another 2 kWhe of electricity are supplied by natural gas fueled balancing generation.
 To produce the 2 KWhe about 5 KWht of fossil fuel is consumed.
 This problem is exacerbated by the geographical problem that in Ontario most wind generation occurs during the electricity grid off-peak period when the financial value of wind generated electricity is very low.
 Hence large amounts of natural gas fueled balancing generation are required and the natural gas industry has a strong financial incentive to promote uneconomic wind generation.
 The geography of Ontario is not compatible with economic energy storage.

-A recent positive step which may slightly mitigate this problem is an expanded electricity intertie capacity between Ontario and Quebec.
+A recent positive step which may slightly mitigate the Ontario energy storage problem is an expanded electricity intertie capacity between Ontario and Quebec.
 This intertie may allow part of the Ontario based wind generation to be balanced by Quebec based hydro electric generation.
-However, the projected cost of reliance on this intertie expansion is very high.
-It is less expensive to expand local nuclear generation.
+However, the financial cost of firm power via an intertie expansion is very high.
+It is much less expensive to expand local nuclear generation.

 From both environmental and cost perspectives nuclear power, which has no GHG emissions and has minimal transmission costs, is far superior to natural gas balanced renewable generation.
-The major issues with nuclear power are conversion to FNR technology for improved natural uranium utilization and reduced spent fuel waste production and public education for political acceptance.
-In this respect Ontario Power Generation and its predecessor Ontario Hydro have been extremely foolish in public dealings with matters related to nuclear waste disposal.
+The major issues with nuclear power are conversion to FNR technology for improved natural uranium utilization, reduced spent fuel waste production and public education for political acceptance.
+In this respect Ontario Power Generation and its predecessor Ontario Hydro were and continue to be extremely foolish in public dealings with matters related to nuclear waste disposal.

 The present world fossil fuel consumption is staggering.
 In 2014 over 37,000 TWh of electricity were generated by combustion of coal and over 30,000 TWh of electricity were generated by combustion of natural gas.
-Petroleum extraction was about 85 million barrels per day.
+Petroleum extraction now exceeds 100 million barrels per day.

 Due to CO2 emissions fossil fuels should not be used for stationary prime energy production.
-The tangible cost of flood, storm and fire related property damage and reduced agricultural output in North America, reasonably attributable to combustion of fossil fuels, is already in excess of $100 billion per year and is growing.
+The tangible cost of flood, storm and fire related property damage and reduced agricultural output in North America, reasonably attributable to combustion of fossil fuels, is exceeding $300 billion per year and is growing.
 This tangible annual cost, which will continue far into the future, should be recovered via a fossil carbon emission tax.
-Due to persistent political tampering the so called cap and trade methodology has proven to be ineffective in every jurisdiction where it has been adopted and is really just an excuse for political inaction.
+Due to persistent political tampering the so called cap and trade methodology has proven to be ineffective in almost every jurisdiction where it has been adopted and has become just an excuse for political inaction.
 Raising the cost of fossil fuels to consumers is also not helpful if consumers are not also provided an economic non-fossil energy alternative.
 The fossil carbon tax revenue should be used for building more economic dependable and sustainable non-CO2 forming energy generation.